johnwmillr/LyricsGenius/docs/src/setup.rst

 Setup
 =====
-There are three ways to use the package: Without an access token, with a client access token or with a user access token.
-User access tokens provide the most functionality but they are really useful if you're planning to use Genius's `Web Annotator`_.
-If you're not planning to use it (or don't even know what it is), that leaves you with using a client access token or no tokens.
 Genius's API has two interaces: the developer's API and the tokenfree, undocumented public API.
 The developer's API has limited endpoints and needs a token (client- or user access token).
 On the other hand the public API is not limited and needs no token to work.
+There are three ways to use the package:

+-  **With a user access token**: User access tokens provide the most functionality but they are really useful if you're planning to use Genius's `Web Annotator`_.
+If you're not planning to use it (or don't even know what it is), that leaves you with using a client access token or no tokens.
+-  **With a client access token**: With a client access token you can get information using both the developers and the public API.
+-  **Without an access token**: Without an access token you won't be able to get information using the developers API, but the public API -which doesn't need a token- covers all of the developers API endpoints and many more!
+So you'll be okay.

-If you prefer to get information using the developer's API you need an access token.
-If you want to use an access token, read the following section; otherwise skip to `Installation`_.
+If you don't plan to use an access token, you can skip to `Installation`_

 Authorization
 -------------